Shopping

 Other specifications:

-Consider residual effects.
-Also, on average, people apparently spend, about $77,000 a year on buying things.
-So if we’re not shopping, we’ll need another way to use our money–or we’ll need to create another way of being together economically–(see Lewis Hyde, The Gift) in addition to finding new ways to spend our time.
+What else needs specified in a catalog entry about the death of shopping?
+Consider the residual effects of not shopping.
+On average, people apparently spend about $77,000 a year (in the US at least) on buying things.
+So if we’re not shopping, we’ll need another way to use our money–or we’ll need to create another way of being together economically–(see Lewis Hyde, The Gift or Robin Wall Kimmerer’s The Serviceberry: Abundance and Reciprocity in the Natural World for alteratives) besides finding new ways to spend our time.

 What is this?
 Would you like to contribute?